 The Company's payroll costs commenced from the time of acquisition and is anticipated to be a regular cost going forward.
-Bonuses were granted to directors, officers and consultants of the Company to reward the efforts involved in completing the acquisition and the resulting transition, and are included in Salaries, payroll costs and consultants.
-Shareholder communications includes regulatory costs, as well as investor relations programs that the Company initiated just after the acquisition.
+During the nine months ended April 30, 2018, bonuses were granted to directors, officers and consultants of the Company to reward the efforts involved in completing the acquisition and the resulting transition, and are included in Salaries, payroll costs and consultants.
+Shareholder communications includes regulatory costs, as well as investor relations programs that the Company initiated post acquisition.
 Also included in general and administration costs are claim maintenance costs for the non-core properties inherited from Pitchblack.

-The Company granted 3,905,000 stock options to directors, officers, employees and consultants of the Company during January 2018, resulting in stock-based compensation expense of \$4,791,023 for the three and six months ended January 31, 2018.
+The Company granted 3,905,000 stock options to directors, officers, employees and consultants of the Company in January 2018, resulting in stock-based compensation expense of \$nil and \$4,791,023 for the three and nine months ended April 30, 2018 respectively.